cidneyhamilton/cidney.org/README.md

 # cidney.org

-This is the source code for my personal website.
+This is the source code for my statically generated personal website.
 I keep it sporadically updated.

 ## License and Acknowledgments